zxzxzx1234/LFA/README.md

 * Important rule: name of the inputs should be input_[autonom].txt

-For Turing: turing_input2.txt
+!
+For Turing: input_turing.txt

-For Turing using AI: turing_input.txt
+!
+For Turing using AI: input_turing2.txt